joshwcomeau/react-flip-move/README.md

 </ul>
 ```

-Do you see what that does?
 Even though their position in the DOM has changed, the user would see these two items in their _original_ position: with List Item 1 on top of List Item 2.
 This is our **invert** stage.

 _**Note:** this transform is NOT animated.
 It happens instantly, and as far as the user is concerned, **nothing has happened yet**.
 The two list items are just sitting there, in their original positions._